ironbar/orangutan/reports/04_Modeling.md

 I will probably just need to modify models.py script.

 I'm going to train two models: one with a smaller vector encoding and one that does not use mlp for visual encoding.
+It seems that the one with the smaller vector encoding was better and removing the mlp for visual encoding was similar.

 I think that I should concentrate now on creating high quality train data and on the final stage of the challenge make many trainings trying architecture variations.